aezell/schmipper/docs/development-plan.md

 - Configurable hotkeys for master controls
 - Quick mute/unmute all audio sources
 - Volume up/down for all sources or currently focused tab
-- Cycle through volume modes (independent → linked → inverse)
+- Toggle between individual and grouped volume control
 - Quick access to most recent audio sources **Validation**: Shortcuts work when browser not focused and affect multiple sources